-Myocarditis is a disease that can be treated either through the use of medications that can directly combat the “cause” of one’s Myocarditis, as well as help manage some of the symptoms that may result from this infection.
+Fortunately, Myocarditis is a disease that can be treated using medications that can directly combat the “cause” of one’s Myocarditis and help manage some of the symptoms that may result from this infection.
 Surgical procedures may also be available for those suffering from “severe” cases of Myocarditis.

 Now, at this point…

-We usually like to take a moment and remind folks that nobody here at IBUSA has any kind of “official” medical training, and we’re certainly not doctors.
-We are a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage they are looking for.
+We usually like to take a moment and remind folks that nobody here at IBUSA has any “official” medical training, and we’re certainly not doctors.
+We are a bunch of life insurance agents who are really good at helping folks with pre-existing medical conditions like this one find and qualify for the life insurance coverage they are looking for.

 It’s it’s not so great if you’re seeking answers to specific medical questions.
 In such cases, we recommend contacting an actual medical professional with the training to help.
 For everyone else, you’re in luck because now we’re going to get into some of the “nitty-gritty” about what you may or may not be able to qualify for.